-How long will we retain the data?
+How long we will retain the data

 Your personal data, collected for the purposes stated in this privacy notice and will be held by us for at least 3 weeks (21 days).
 All personal data will be held and disposed of in a safe and secure manner.